stevencorona/SessionHandlerCookie/README.md

 It's easy to use and plug-and-play and it works transparently with the native session interface, through the `$_SESSION` global variable.

-## HMAC Algorithm
+## HMAC

-The default HMAC algorithm used is `sha512`, but since we use PHP's [Hash Extension](http://php.net/manual/en/book.hash.php), you can use any hashing algorithm supported.
+This library uses [PHP's Hash Extension](http://php.net/manual/en/book.hash.php) (bundled with PHP as of 5.1.2).
+By default, it uses `sha512`, but you can change it to any [hashing alogrithm supported](http://php.net/manual/en/function.hash-algos.php).

+To make this all work, you need to provide a secret that's used for the HMAC.
+By default, a very weak and predictable secret is used.

 ## Example Usage